Longton Interchange

 Longton Transport Interchange serves the town of Longton, Staffordshire, England.
 The interchange is adjacent to Longton railway station.

 The interchange was opened in 2003 at a cost of £637,000.
 The building was part funded by Stoke-on-Trent City Council, with £140,000 of funding being paid by Tesco.
 Tesco's contribution was part of the conditions put in place when the council approved planning permission for a supermarket in the town centre.

-The main operators at the station are First Potteries, Wardle Transport, Copeland Tours and D&G Bus & Coach.
-Buses run from the bus station around the Potteries area and as far as Alton Towers.
+The main operators at the station are First Potteries,D&G Bus and Stanton's of Stoke.
+Buses run from the bus station around the Potteries area and as far as Cheadle.